fpjohnston/TECO-64/doc/glossary.md

 A protective feature of TECO that prevents a user from exiting TECO if a potential los of data is imminent.
-The EX and EG commands are aborted (with the ?NFO error message) if there is text in the text buffer, but no output file is open.
+The EX and EG commands are aborted (with the ?NFO error message) if there is text in the edit buffer, but no output file is open.

 **F command**